wallarm/product-documentation/docs/2.18/admin-en/configure-wallarm-mode.md

 Let us consider the example of a filtration mode configuration that uses all of the methods mentioned above.

-### Setting up filtration mode in the WAF node configuration file
+### Setting up filtration mode in the filtering node configuration file

 ```bash
 http {